KaBooMa/GearLib/README.md

 - Install the .NET SDK 6.0 from here:
 - Grab the BepInEx templates by opening your terminal and using command `dotnet new -i BepInEx.Templates::2.0.0-be.1 --nuget-source https://nuget.bepinex.dev/v3/index.json`
 - Create your new plugin directory using the template.
 You can do this by opening a terminal in the directory you want it stored in and using command `dotnet new bep6plugin_unity_il2cpp -n MyFirstPlugin -T net35`
 - You now have a plugin directory!
 However, there's a couple dependencies you'll want to ensure you can mod for GearBlocks.
 I recommend creating a directory in your plugin directory called "libs".
-The name doesn't matter, since you'll be referencing it anyways and can modify to fit your wants.
+The name doesn't matter, since you'll be referencing it anyways and can modify to fit your wants. **Game dependencies are found under `BepInEx/interop`.
+Ensure you grab them from here!!**
   - I recommend starting with at least "SmashHammer.dll, SmashHammer.GearBlocks.dll, UnityEngine.dll, UnityEngine.CoreModule.dll, and GearLib.dll".
 You can pull in additional references as needed.
-For example, if you wish to alter Rigidbodies in your plugin, you'll need UnityEngine.PhysicsModule.dll.
+For example, if you wish to alter Rigidbodies in your plugin, you'll need UnityEngine.PhysicsModule.dll. \
 ![Alt text](imgs/libs.png)
 - Now that you have your references in their directory, you need to reference them.
-Open your MyFirstPlugin.csproj file, and add the references to your specific files, as seen below.
+Open your MyFirstPlugin.csproj file, and add the references to your specific files, as seen below.\
 ![Alt text](imgs/references.png)
 - One last piece for your BepInEx plugin, add a dependency for "GearLib" to it!
-This is done by adding `[BepInDependency("GearLib")]` above your plugin class.
+This is done by adding `[BepInDependency("GearLib")]` above your plugin class.\
 ![Alt text](imgs/gearlib-dep.png)

 ### Third Part: Unity Setup